cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

-integrating network digital twin into the network management, it allows network maintenance engineers to assess, model, and tweak optimization strategies in a risk-free environment, ensuring that only the most effective changes are implemented in the real network.
+integrating network digital twin into the network management, it allows network maintenance engineers to assess, model, and tweak optimization strategies in a risk-free environment, ensuring that only the most effective changes might be implemented in the real network (i.e., subject to adequate validation and control checks).
 Digital twin for networks also play a crucial role in root cause analysis, providing a sandbox for testing hypotheses and validating the outcomes of data-driven insights without impacting end users.
 Therefore,digital